Questions and answers CSRD and ESRS

 Does every ESRS apply to every undertaking?

-What does the first set of ESRS look like?
+What do the ESRS-standards look like?

 • two cross-cutting standards (ESRS 1+2) containing the general requirements and general clarifications, which are necessary for the ‘thematic standards’; and